in the US, Karen Dawn grew up and studied in Australia. She pursued

 kitchen every Sunday.
 After reading “Animal Liberation”

 she was moved to devote her efforts to those most abused by society

 and least able to help themselves -- the animals.

 Karen founded the animal advocacy media watch DawnWatch.com.
 Check it out to see her daily work and published op-eds.

 As a spokesperson for the animal rights movement she has appeared on all of the major news networks and on MTV, and has hosted talk shows on major radio stations.

 Her opinion pieces have been published in leading newspapers including the Los Angeles Times and Washington Post.
-Thanking the Monkey, which was chosen by the Washington Post as one of the "Best Books of 2008," is her first book.
+Her book, Thanking the Monkey: Rethinking the Way We Treat Animals, was first published in 2008 and was listed by the Washington Post as one of the “Best Books of the Year.”

 Click these links for the beautiful half page Washington Post Sunday Source piece on Karen and Thanking the Monkey, a NBC Going Green television piece on her visit to an animal sanctuary,

 and a fun profile of Karen Dawn in Veg News Magazine: